 Just like many other muscular dystrophies, LGMD is a disorder of the voluntary muscles.
 Voluntary muscles are the muscles used to move the neck, limbs, trunk, and other body parts that are under voluntary control.

-Over time, muscle atrophy and weakness can result to inability to raise the arms above the shoulders and limited mobility.
+Over time, muscle atrophy and weakness can result in inability to raise the arms above the shoulders and limited mobility.
 Fortunately, the involuntary muscles, (except the heart) are not affected by LGMD.
 Bowel, bladder, digestion, and sexual function also remain normal.
 The intellect, senses, and brain are also not affected.
 However, cardiopulmonary complications can sometimes develop especially in the late stages of the condition.

 As weakness progresses, using simple devices like a long-handled reacher or a cane can help make things easier for patients.
 A scooter or power wheelchair will be ideal when weakness manifests in the upper legs and the pelvic girdle.
 While the heart can be affected by LGMD, it does not occur as often as it does in other forms of muscular dystrophy.
 Heart problems can be in the form of cardiomyopathy (weakness of the heart muscle) or conduction abnormalities or arrhythmias (abnormal transmission of the signals that regulates the heartbeat).